 KSP is a continuation of relationships Riverside has been developing in Kenya since 1998.
 Here are ways to get involved with the partnership.

 “The alien who resides with you shall be to you as the citizen among you; you shall love the alien as yourself, for you were aliens in the land of Egypt: I am the Lord your God.”
 Leviticus 19:34

 While immigration is a hot topic in our current culture, we believe God loves the world including the alien who resides with us.
 We are honored to share worship, fellowship and a hot meal with all of our neighbors.
-On Wednesday’s we partner with Trinity Presbyterian Church, in Herndon to host a meal, bible study and fellowship for the day laborer community.
+It is a way for us to Be the Church in these uncertain times and walk alongside others who are struggling.

 A Fresh Expression is a form of church for our changing culture, established primarily for the benefit of those who are not yet part of any church.